 The Abdominal Transplant Surgery Fellowship at the University of Wisconsin is a two-year fellowship accredited by the American Society of Transplant Surgeons (ASTS).
 We train two fellows per year, and each fellow becomes certified in kidney, liver and pancreas transplantation.
 Our fellows participate in a high number of abdominal organ transplants and multi-organ procurements.
-In 2017, we performed 332 kidney transplants, 125 liver transplants, 57 pancreas transplants, 97 laparoscopic donor nephrectomies, and 150 deceased donor organ procurements.
-Fellows also receive training in the recovery of organs from donation after circulatory death (DCD) donors, as 39 organ recoveries occurred in DCD donors.
+In 2018, we performed 327 kidney transplants, 112 liver transplants, 56 pancreas transplants, 105 laparoscopic donor nephrectomies, and 140 deceased donor organ procurements, of which 37 were DCD donor recoveries.

 Throughout the course of the fellowship, fellows gain in-depth clinical experience in both adult and pediatric transplantation.
 Fellows rotate on four separate rotations that include 1) liver and small-bowel transplant and hepatobiliary surgery; 2) kidney transplant; 3) pancreas transplant and live donor nephrectomy; and 4) deceased donor organ procurement.
 The rotations range from one- to two-month blocks.
 Fellows are trained in the techniques of kidney, pancreas, liver, and small bowel transplantation, live donor nephrectomy, live donor hepatectomy, hepatobiliary surgery, liver and pancreas allograft biopsies, and the management of immunosuppression and post-transplant complications.
 In a collegial manner, our fellows are exposed to the true multidisciplinary approach to transplant care by working closely with fellows and faculty in Transplant Nephrology and Hepatology.